 “I'm first gen Aussie farmer.
 Family had farms in South Africa.
 I can here when I was 6 so don't have accent or anything.
 Been working and managing farms for 17 years.
 I've had one retiring farmer offer something similar to this as an option but it turned out he was stringing me along and the property wasn't his to offer.
 So I need to see a lot more farms get past on through this system before I will part with my $.”

-Cultivate Farms: Ian Greenwood we do continue to hunt but are limited by supply.
-Keep spreading the word so that more farmers consider loading their opportunity with us
+We do continue to hunt but are limited by supply.
+Keep spreading the word so that more farmers consider loading their opportunity with us.

 Is it buyers or sellers that are not signing up?
 Or both?